Myanmar protesters return to streets as crackdown continues - WTMJ

-YANGON, Myanmar (AP) — Demonstrators in Myanmar took to the streets again on Tuesday to protest last month’s seizure of power by the military, as foreign ministers from Southeast Asian countries prepared to meet to discuss the political crisis.
-Police in Yangon, Myanmar’s biggest city, used tear gas against the protesters.
+YANGON, Myanmar (AP) — Demonstrators in Myanmar took to the streets again on Tuesday to protest last month’s seizure of power by the military, as foreign ministers from Southeast Asian countries met to discuss the political crisis.
+Police in Yangon, Myanmar’s biggest city, used tear gas and rubber bullets against the protesters.

-The planned special meeting of the Association of Southeast Asian Nations comes in the wake of worsening violence in Myanmar.
-The country’s new military rulers over the weekend escalated their use of deadly force and mass arrests to try to quash protests against the Feb.
+The special meeting of the Association of Southeast Asian Nations, held by video conference because of the coronavirus pandemic, comes in the wake of worsening violence in Myanmar.
+Results of the meeting of the 10-member regional grouping were expected to be announced Tuesday evening.

+Myanmar’s new military rulers escalated their use of deadly force and mass arrests over the weekend to try to quash protests against the Feb.
 1 coup that ousted the elected government led by Aung San Suu Kyi.

 The U.N. said it believed at least 18 people in several cities were killed on Sunday when security forces opened fire to disperse demonstrating crowds.
 Funerals were being held Tuesday for several of the victims.